tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

   arguments...:
 ```

-[Racket]'s syntax for calling functions is consistent and simple, and some
+[Racket]'s syntax for calling functions is simple and consistent.
+But a
-programmers come to like it once they get used to it.
-But a significant
-downside for many programmers is that arithmetic expressions also follow it,
+significant downside for many programmers is that arithmetic expressions don't
-i.e. [Racket] arithmetic is prefix instead of infix.
-Some programmers really
-dislike prefix arithmetic --- why give up all the work they did learning the
+look like the kind of arithmetic they learned in high school, i.e. [Racket]
-rules of infix?
-Prefix arithmetic and list notation are often cited as
+arithmetic is prefix instead of infix.
+Prefix arithmetic and list notation are
-significant reasons why LISP-like languages are not more popular.
+often cited as significant reasons why LISP-like languages are not more
+popular.

 ## Simple Definitions

-The `(define some-var some-val)` form is used to define identifiers and
+The form `(define some-var some-val)` is used to create names that have a
-functions.

-We can use `define` to give identifiers a value:
+value assigned to them.
+For example:

 ```scheme
 (define scale 4.5)